nathanfx330/Node-Writer-Plus/README.md

   Pan and zoom freely to organize ideas in open space.

 - **Visual Branching**
-  Connect scenes using Bézier curves to map narrative flow.
+  Connect scenes using Bézier curves to visualize narrative flow.

 - **Rich Text Lite**
-  Supports **bold** and *italic* formatting with a clean, distraction-free editor.
+  Supports **bold** and *italic* formatting within a clean, distraction-free editor.

 - **Live Preview**
-  Instantly preview compiled story paths as nodes are selected.
+  Preview compiled story paths instantly as nodes are selected.

 - **Custom Terminology**
-  Rename nodes to fit your workflow — Scenes, Passages, Beats, Cards, or anything else.
+  Rename nodes to match your workflow — Scenes, Passages, Beats, Cards, or anything else.

 - **Cross-Platform**
   Runs natively on Linux, Windows, and macOS.